True threat posed by omicron ‘unlikely’ to be known until new year, scientists say

 In England, there were an estimated 60 omicron cases by 28 November, according to analysis from Dr Nick Davies, an evolutionary biologist and epidemiologist at LSHTM.
 At the time, just a handful of people were confirmed to have been infected with the variant.

-Dr Davies’ analysis also suggests that the number of Covid samples which are likely to be omicron has risen from around 0.1 to 0.3 per cent in recent days.
+Dr Davies’s analysis also suggests that the number of Covid samples which are likely to be omicron has risen from around 0.1 to 0.3 per cent in recent days.

-His findings come amid concern that between a third and a half of UK labs have the required technology to detect suspected omicron cases, meaning some infections may fly under the radar.
+His findings come amid concern that only between a third and a half of UK labs have the required technology to detect suspected omicron cases, meaning some infections may fly under the radar.

-Dr Jenny Harries, chief executive of UK Health Security Agency, said on Thursday that officials are expecting to “find more cases over the coming days as we are seeing in other countries globally and as we increase case detection through focused contact tracing.”
+Dr Jenny Harries, chief executive of UK Health Security Agency, said on Thursday that officials are expecting to “find more cases over the coming days as we are seeing in other countries globally and as we increase case detection through focused contact tracing”.

 Meanwhile, the European Union’s public health agency has said that omicron could be responsible for more than half of all Covid infections across the continent within a matter of months.
 It added that no cases of severe disease had yet been identified in the region.

-Europe has so far recorded 79 cases of the Omicron variant first detected in southern Africa last month, according to European Centre for Disease Prevention and Control (ECDC).
+Europe has so far recorded 79 cases of the omicron variant first detected in southern Africa last month, according to European Centre for Disease Prevention and Control (ECDC).

 The ECDC’s prediction is based on mathematical modelling which could lend weight to early estimates about the high transmissibility of omicron, suggesting it will go on to outcompete the globally dominant delta variant.